UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/microservices.md

 ---

 {% capture _alert_content %}
-- Base container image(s) that [support running packaged Unreal projects](../obtaining-images/image-sources) (the images will need NVIDIA Docker support if the microservice performs rendering)
+- Base container image(s) that [support running packaged Unreal projects](../obtaining-images/image-sources) (the images will need NVIDIA Container Toolkit support if the microservice performs rendering)
-- An environment [configured for running containers](../environments) (a Linux environment with NVIDIA Docker if performing rendering)
+- An environment [configured for running containers](../environments) (a Linux environment with the NVIDIA Container Toolkit if performing rendering)
 {% endcapture %}
 {% include alerts/required.html content=_alert_content %}